Today's score

 Is it tick season in La Grange right now?

 Yes.
-Deer-tick nymphs are at their peak alongside dog-tick adults.
-In La Grange, today's risk reads moderate (45/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In La Grange, today's risk reads moderate (37/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns